 - Individual Counseling

 - Career Information

 - College, scholarship aid, financial aid information

 - Orientation of new students

 - Testing including ACT, SAT, and PSAT

 - College admissions counselors are scheduled to meet with interested students.

 - DACC representatives meet with students.

-- Counselor information will be posted on the
+- Counselor information will be posted on the School Counseling page on the BWHS Website.

 - Counselors meet with each student to set up class schedules.
 They also talk with students and parents about meeting Big Walnut graduation requirements, college requirements, CCP and courses to meet career goals.